Ron Wilson (ice hockey, born 1955)

-Ronald Lawrence Wilson (born May 28, 1955) is a Canadian-born American former professional ice hockey player and head coach.
+Ronald Lawrence Wilson (born May 28, 1955) is a Canadian-American former professional ice hockey player and head coach.
 In his coaching career in the National Hockey League (NHL), he has coached the Mighty Ducks of Anaheim, Washington Capitals, San Jose Sharks and Toronto Maple Leafs.
 He also was head coach of the United States men's national ice hockey team at the 1998 and 2010 Winter Olympics.
 Wilson holds dual citizenship of the United States and Canada.

 Personal life

 Wilson was born in Windsor, Ontario, and raised in Fort Erie, Ontario.
 He moved from Fort Erie to Riverside, Rhode Island, when he was 12 years old.
 As a result, Wilson holds dual citizenship of Canada and the United States, and has represented Team USA in both playing and coaching.

 Both his father, Larry Wilson, and his uncle, Johnny Wilson, played for the Detroit Red Wings in the 1950s and later coached in the NHL.

-Wilson and his wife Maureen have two daughters, Kristen and Lauren.
+Wilson and his wife Maureen have two daughters together.

 In December 2016, Wilson suffered a stroke and underwent rehabilitation.